szczyglis-dev/py-gpt/README.md

 Plugins can work in conjunction to perform sequential tasks; for example, the `Files` plugin can write generated Python code to a file, which the `Code Interpreter` can execute it and return its result to GPT.

+- `Command: Custom Commands` - allows you to create and execute custom commands on your system.

 - `Audio Output (Microsoft Azure)` - provides voice synthesis using the Microsoft Azure Text To Speech API.

 - `Audio Output (OpenAI TTS)` - provides voice synthesis using the OpenAI Text To Speech API.